majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module3/lab1.rst

 Each NGINX instance in a cluster needs to be configured to listen and exchange data with other cluster members.
 Cluster configuration is performed in the ``stream`` context (note this command appends to ``/etc/nginx/nginx.conf``).

-.. note:: Execute these steps on the NGINX Plus Master Instance.
+.. note:: Execute these steps on the NGINX Plus Master instance.

 .. code:: shell